-Surat district has One fire station in surat Mun, Corporation and Three Fire stations in Respective three nagarpalika. (bardoli, mandvi and Tarsadi nagarpalika) These emergency services are fully equipped with various equipmentand trained personal which are use in search and rescue operation during disaster situation.
+Surat district has One fire station in surat Mun,Corporation and Three Fire stations in Respective three nagarpalika.(Bardoli, Mandvi and Tarsadi Nagarpalika).
+These emergency services are fully equipped with various equipment and trained personal which are used in search and rescue operation during disaster situation.